king-knight-harsh/resume/index.md

 - Developed TechFWD's hackathon project aimed at providing developers with a centralized platform for mentorship, educational programs, and open-source project contributions.
 - Completed the project over two days with a team of four members.

+### **OneStopAgro**

+#### Tech stack - React, Express, Node, Bootstrap, Heroku, Git | [Devpost](https://devpost.com/software/one-stop-agro?ref_content=user-portfolio&ref_feature=in_progress)

+- Addressing the issue of hunger and hunger-related diseases, the project provides three key solutions: early disease detection of crops, a communication platform for farmers, and a marketplace for selling crops.
+- Accomplished all major project goals within a single day, demonstrating efficient teamwork and effective utilization of resources.
+- Developed a web application featuring a marketplace for farmers to sell food directly to consumers, a communication platform akin to Reddit for peer-to-peer discussions on farming, and a machine learning model for early disease detection in crops.
+- Empowered farmers by allowing them to upload pictures of crops for disease detection, providing remedies, and facilitating contact with relevant resources to address agricultural challenges.

 ## **🏆 AWARDS**